reinvanleirsberghe/boilerplate/readme.md

 Depending on the files that are available

 Do a `composer update` (composer.json), a `npm install` (package.json) and a `bower install` (bower.json)

+Create a local database and create a  `.env.local.php` file with the data of the database you just made

+Create local test database and create a `.env.testing.php` file with the data of the database you just made

+`vm` into the site
+Do a `php artisan migrate`
+Do a `php artisan migrate --env=testing`